mguerrinha/FEUP-LDTS-SpaceShooter/README.md

 #### Implementation

-As for implementation, factory creates a common Element interface or abstract class for all game elements, implements an ElementFactory class with methods (e.g., createMeteor(), createPower(), createSpaceShip()) to create each element type and ElementFactory subclasses for each element type that implement the creation methods.
+As for the implementation, the factory creates a common controller interface or an abstract class for the GameController and the MenuController, in the case of the GameController, the same goes for being able to create the concrete products, namely SpaceShipController, MeteorController, etc. The MenuController, on the other hand, can be modified in the future.
 <p align="center">
   <img src="./resources/Images/factory_pattern.png" alt="Factory Pattern">
 </p>